mapbox/mapbox-directions-swift/CommandLineTool.md

 `mapbox-directions-swift` is a useful tool for mobile quality assurance.
 This tool can be used to verify a response to ensure proper Directions API integration, get a [GPX](https://wikipedia.org/wiki/GPS_Exchange_Format) trace that can be used in the Xcode Simulator, and convert a Directions API request to an Options object.

+### Arguments

+The sole argument is either:

+* The path to a JSON file that contains a serialized `RouteOptions` or `MatchOptions`
+* The URL of a Mapbox Directions API or Mapbox Map Matching API request

 ### Options
 `--input`
 An optional flag for the filepath to the input JSON.
 If this flag is not used, `mapbox-directions-swift` will fallback to a Directions API request.
-To request using specific coordinates, specify coordinates using `--waypoints` or a Directions API request using `--url`.

-`--config`
-An optional flag for the filepath to the JSON, containing serialized Options data.

 `--output`
 An optional flag for the filepath to save the conversion result.
 If no filepath is provided, the result will output to the shell.
 If you want a GPX trace that can be easily uploaded to Xcode, provide an output filepath with this flag.